UNINETTSigma2/documentation/files_storage/clusters.md

 $ dusage
 ```

-But please note that on Fram and Betzy, this command does not show you the number of files and
+But please note that on Betzy, this command does not show you the number of files and
 there may be a quota on the number of files.

-To see the usage **including the number of files** on Fram and Betzy, check:
+To see the usage **including the number of files** on Betzy, check:
 ```
 $ dusage -i
 ```

-On Saga we have modernized `dusage` to show both disk quotas and number of files
+On Saga and Fram we have modernized `dusage` to show both disk quotas and number of files
-but we still need to port these changes to Fram and Betzy.
+but we still need to port these changes to Betzy.

 ```{warning}
 **Frequently asked questions**